tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ## Error Handlers

-### Handling global errors

-Script DSL provides `onGlobalError` handler where script writer can write logic like cleaning up of resources.
-This will be executed before terminating sequence with failure.

-Script execution can fail and go in error handler by following ways:
+Script can error out in following scenarios:

-1. Handlers fail with exception.
+1. **Script Initialization Error** : When construction of script throws exception then script initialization fails.
+In this scenario, framework will log error cause.
+Sequencer will not start in this failure.
+One need to fix error and then load script again.

+2. **Command Handlers Failure** : While executing sequence @ref[Command Handlers](#command-handlers) e.g. `onSetup` , `onObserve` can fail because of two reasons:
-2. Command Service and Sequencer Command Service APIs return negative `SubmitResponse` which is by default considered as error.
+    1. handler throws exception or 2. `Command Service` or `Sequencer Command Service` used to interact with downstream `Assembly/HCD/Sequencer` returns negative `SubmitResponse`.
+Negative `SubmitResponse` is by default considered as error.
+In this case of failure, sequence is terminated with failure.

+3. **Handlers Failure** : This failure occurs when any of handlers other than Command Handlers fail (e.g. `OnGoOnline`, `onDiagnosticMode` etc.).
+In this scenario, framework will log error cause.
+Sequence execution will continue.

+Script DSL provides following constructs to handle failure while executing script:
+1. **onGlobalError** : This construct is provided for script writer.
+Logic in `onGlobalError` will be executed in case of all **Handlers Failure** including
-In both of above cases, error cause is logged by a framework and `onGlobalError` handler written in script is called.
-If `onGlobalError` handler is not provided by script then only logging of error cause is done.
-After calling global error handler, script execution flow breaks and sequence is terminated with failure.
+**Command Handlers Failure**.
+If `onGlobalError` handler is not provided by script then only logging of error cause is done by the framework.

+Following example shows usage of `onGloablError`

 Kotlin

 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onGlobalError }

-### Handling errors at command level

-If script writer wants to handle errors at command level, `onError` construct can be used.
-In this case, `onError` is called first, followed by `onGlobalError` handler.
-This will also result in terminating sequence with failure.
+2. **onError** : This construct is specifically provided for **Command Handlers Failure**. `onError` block can be written specifically for each `onSetup` and
+`onObserve` handler.
+In case of failure, `onError` will be called first followed by `onGlobalError` and sequence will be terminated with failure.
+By default negative `SubmitResponse` is considered as error.

 Following example shows command level error handler along with global error handler. `onError` construct is available to handle failure of `onSetup` and `onObserve` command handler.
-Following example shows submit to assembly return negative `SubmitResponse` triggers error handling mechanism.
+In this example, submit to assembly return negative `SubmitResponse` triggers error handling mechanism.

 Kotlin